Investing

 Most of us are familiar with MLM schemes (aka “direct sales” or “network marketing”).
-These companies rely on independent consultants (usually someone you went to school with) to push an alleged immune-boosting essential oil or shakes that help you drop 20 pounds.
+These companies rely on independent consultants (usually someone you went to school with) to push alleged immune-boosting essential oils or shakes that help you drop 20 pounds.

 While on the subject of financial scams, be wary of the crop of online influencers selling financial courses.
 It’s not hard to spot these posts.
 They feature busty babes or guys in dapper suits posing next to a sports car who has the secrets to #financialfreedom.
 And with enough #hustle, you could enjoy the #InvestorLife, too.